IOTechSystems/edgex-ui-clojure-1/docs/Manager.rst

 Troubleshooting
 ===============

 The Manager contains a facility whereby the state of the tool can be captured and exported to a file.
-In the event of any issues, please send this file to IOTech for analysis.
+This data can be used by adeveloper to replay the user's actions and see the internal state of the tool.
+Please see the Fulcro documentation for more details.
 .. image:: ManagerSupportData.png
    :height: 500 px
    :width: 700 px